stayingcozy/cpp_vs_rust_interview_questions/README.md

 Benchmarks inspired by kostya/benchmarks.
 Speed, memory, and energy consumed will be compared.
 Docker container of debian will be used to standardize the environment.

-run.bat for windows. (moving to debain as soon as I get a clean, working solution for Solidworks on there)
+run.bat for windows. (moving to debian as soon as I get a clean, working solution for Solidworks on there)

 # TODO
 Benchmark Environment & Testing